cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 See [complete example project](../src/examples/kotlin-vertx3-blog-example).
 You can use it as a template for your playground.
 Visit [Kotlin Get Started page](http://kotlinlang.org/docs/tutorials/getting-started.html) and
 [Vert.x documentation page](http://vertx.io/docs/) to get more related information.

+Aeel free to contribute to the [vertx3-lang-kotlin](https://github.com/cy6erGn0m/vertx3-lang-kotlin) if you have something to improve.

 Stay tuned and be reactive!